da-nrw/DNSCore/ContentBroker/src/main/markdown/installation_irods.md

 19. ils
 20. Restart ContentBroker

 We're using iRODS since Version 2.5.
-Up to iRODS 3.3.1 we encountered not any problems yet.
+Up to iRODS 3.3.1.
 Due to a breaking change in the way iRODS organizes its resources beginning in the 4.X releases (from flat resource groups to a resource tree), this might imply some significant changes to the code and the rule set being used.
 Even upgrade process might be more difficult.